pchalamet/NTerraform/README.md

 Both tools must be on PATH.

 # Generate new NTerraformLibrary
 Script `src/nterraform/build.ps1` can regenerate definitions.
-Update `src/nterraform/providers.txt` accordingly.
+Update `src/nterraform/plugins.txt` accordingly.
+Note that if a terraform plugin does not work well (for eg aws), rebuild it from go sources and it should work.

 # Future
 This is a POC as stated before.
 Following items are in sight: